Ingerop Logo Ingerop Logo

 2022

-“Ingerop’s purpose is the design and construction of buildings that enhance our living environment.
-This means that these projects must not only provide the highest standards in comfort and use, but also and foremost that they must have the lowest possible impact on the environment.”
+“Ingerop’s goal is to design and construct buildings that enhance today’s living environment.
+This means that these projects must not only provide the highest standards of comfort and use but first and foremost they must have the lowest possible environmental impact.”

 Ludovic Vaz